LaibaZaffar/Transformer-Based-LLM-for-Text-Summarization/README.md

 ## Features
 - **Abstractive Summarization**: Generates a concise summary by rephrasing the input text while retaining its meaning.
-- **Pre-trained Models**: Utilizes state-of-the-art transformer-based models such as BERT, T5, or GPT.
 - **Customizable Parameters**: Allows configuration of summarization parameters such as maximum summary length.
 - **Easy-to-Use Interface**: Offers a step-by-step implementation in Jupyter Notebook for ease of understanding and replication.